metomi/rose/sphinx/user-guide/installation.rst

 Connectivity requirements:
    * Must be able to access the home directories of users' cylc run directories.

-Hosts For Rosie Subversion Repositories And The Rosie web Services
+Hosts For Rosie Subversion Repositories And The Rosie Web Services
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Typically you will only need a single host but you can have multiple